rogerbinns/apsw/doc/install.rst

 Pyodide
 -------

-`Pyodide <https://pyodide.org/en/stable/index.html>`__ is web assembly Python distribution that can run in the browser or via NPM.
-PyPI does not support pyodide packages yet, but you can compile your own on a Linux host.
+`Pyodide <https://pyodide.org/en/stable/index.html>`__ is a web assembly Python distribution that can run in the browser or via NPM.
+PyPI does not support pyodide binary packages yet, but you can compile your own on a Linux host.

 You should first download the source distribution listed at the top of https://pypi.org/project/apsw/#files - the filename ends up being